 If the video can also accomplish some of the other features, alright, but we don’t normally produce professional videos that are gross, dangerous or stupid.
 For some strange reason, those do not frequently seem compatible with a professional business YouTube video.
 Imagine that LOL.

 If your business is in the consumer marketplace, then the elements of storytelling become much more important.
-Again, the target market should be considered, but the one of the primary aims is for consumers to SHARE the video. this is a necessary component to going viral.
+Again, the target market should be considered, but one of the primary aims is for consumers to SHARE the video.
+This is a necessary component of going viral.

 While the WikiHow article is an excellent article on creating consumer viral videos, we come back to the demand to have your video made by a professional.
 As Dilbert noted above, you have experienced and to be trained — don’t try this at home, people!